Nacogdoches, Texas: 1800s

 The city has been under more flags than the state of Texas, claiming nine flags.
 In addition to the Six Flags of Texas, it also flew under the flags of the Magee-Gutierrez Republic, the Long Republic, and the Fredonian Rebellion.
-People from the United States began moving to settle in Nacogdoches in 1820 and Texas' first English-language newspaper was published there.
+People from the United States began moving to settle in Nacogdoches in 1820, and Texas's first English-language newspaper was published there.

 However, the first newspaper published (in the 1700s) was in Spanish.
-An edition of the newspaper (in Spanish) is preserved and shown at the local museum.
+An edition of that newspaper is preserved and shown at the local museum.

 In 1832, the Battle of Nacogdoches brought many local settlers together, as they united in their stand to support a federalist form of government.
 Their successful venture drove the Mexican military from East Texas.

 Thomas Jefferson Rusk was one of the most prominent early Nacogdoches Anglo settlers.
 A veteran of the Texas Revolution, hero of San Jacinto, he signed the Texas Declaration of Independence and was secretary of war during the Republic of Texas.
 He was president of the Texas Statehood Commission and served as one of the first two Texas U.S. Senators along with Sam Houston.
 He worked to establish Nacogdoches University, which operated from 1845 to 1895.
 The Old Nacogdoches University Building was added to the National Register of Historic Places in 1971.
 Rusk suffered from depression as a result of the untimely death of his wife and killed himself on July 29, 1857.

 Sam Houston lived in Nacogdoches for four years prior to the Texas Revolution (1836) and opened a law office downtown.
 He courted Anna Raguet, daughter of one of the leading citizens, but Anna rejected him after finding that he was not divorced from his first wife Eliza Allen of Tennessee.

 William Goins (Goyens, Goings, Going), the son of a white mother and black father, operated a local inn, trucking service, and blacksmith works and maintained a plantation outside Nacogdoches on Goins Hill.
 He was married to a white woman and owned slaves.
 He was appointed as an agent to trade with the Cherokees and was prominent in providing assistance to the Texas Army during the Revolution.

 Adolphus Sterne was a merchant of German Jewish extraction who maintained the finest home in town.
 His frequent visitors included Sam Houston, Thomas Rusk, Chief Bowles and David Crockett, so his diary is one of the best sources for early Nacogdoches history.